WyllasSidjeno/SRPG-Database-Manager/README.md

 # SRPG-Manager

-An attempt to a SRPG database manager with a client interface.
+SRPG database creator and manager.
+Eventually, another project will incorporate it to create a user interface, for both server/DMs and clients/players.